Muhammad-Zain01/url-shortner/README.md

 </div>

   <p align="center" style="text-align: justify;">
     A simple and efficient URL shortener that allows you to create shortened versions of long URLs, making them easier to share and manage.
-This URL shortener (Backend) is built with Express.js and Node.js.
+This URL shortener (Client) is built with React.js (Vite).
 It provides a clean and user-friendly interface for both shortening and expanding URLs.
   </p>
     <a href="https://github.com/muhammad-zain01/url-shortner-backend"><strong>Explore the docs »</strong></a>
     <br />
     <br />
     <a href="https://muhammad-zain01.github.io/url-shortner-backend/">View Demo</a>
     -
-    <a href="https://github.com/muhammad-zain01/url-shortner-backend/issues">Report Bug</a>
+    <a href="https://github.com/Muhammad-Zain01/url-shortner-backend">Backend Repo</a>
     -
     <a href="https://github.com/muhammad-zain01/url-shortner-backend/issues">Request Feature</a>
     <br />